 - Essential office Equipment

-Keep in mind that any expenses you’ll pay annually such as licenses, taxes, subscriptions, and dues have not been factored in yet.
+Keep in mind that any expenses you’ll pay annually such as licenses and permits, taxes, subscriptions, and dues have not been factored in yet.

 However, the startup towing business can cost anywhere from $150,000 to $2,000,000.